 Speak to the student privately giving them a final opportunity to engage.
 Offer a positive choice to do so and refer to previous examples of good behaviour.
-30 second scripted intervention.
+Staff will then use the scripted intervention language.

 4.Time out

 Time out might be a short time outside the room, on the thinking spot or at the side of the field of play.
 It is a few minutes for the child to calm down, breathe, look at the situation from a different perspective and compose themselves.